doug-moen/openscad2/rfc/Library_Scripts.md

 figure out what style it is written in, then choose either `include` or `use` based on this research.

-This is true even for the latest versions of the MCAD scripts.
+This is true even for the June 2015 versions of the MCAD scripts.
 * Some MCAD scripts export mathematical constants as part of their API.
   You must use `include`.
 Examples are `math.scad` and `materials.scad`.
 * Some MCAD scripts define mathematical constants that are used within